Gabi-KO/PhotonMVA-GKO/doc/LLP-MVA_Projects.md

 inputDataFrame = inputDataFrame[ listOfPhotonPt >= 40 ]
 ```

+**How many photons for each label survive the preselection?**
 After all of the preselection is completed, drop the pT column and create the evenly sampled testing/training split for input into the DNN (same as Exercise 1)
+**Make sure the number of photons per label are nearly equal after selection!!!**